Tencent Music Keeps Beating Earnings But Revenue Growth Has Stalled at 5%

 The Bull Case, Steel-Manned

 Here's the rebuttal.
 The ADR discount has existed for years across the entire Chinese ADR complex.
 It hasn't compressed.
 TME specifically has delivered four consecutive earnings beats and the discount widened.
-Betting on "eventually the market will care about fundamentals" is a thesis with no expiration date and no accountability.
+Betting on "the market will eventually care about fundamentals" is a thesis with no expiration date and no accountability.
 The 99.3% consensus gap isn't a coiled spring.
 It's a moat filled with regulatory uncertainty, and moats don't drain themselves.

 The Bottom Line